Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 This is a simple example though, since it makes use of neither the Remainder nor the Full 16-Bit Combined Dividend Value.
 An 8-Bit Number can span from 0 to 255.
 So, an example 16-Bit Number would be 302.
 Let's divide it by 3, since we will then have a remainder.
 We'll need to convert our Base-10 Numbers into Binary to do so, either via a handy converter online or by hand like this:

- 	255 | + 0 + 0 + 32 + 0 + 8 + 4 + 2 + 1
+ 	256 | + 0 + 0 + 32 + 0 + 8 + 4 + 2 + 0
  	______________________________________
-	..1 |	0   0    1   0   1   1   1   1
+	..1 |	0   0    1   0   1   1   1   0

+This results in a 16-bit binary number of 0000000100101110, which we can split then split into two 8-bit binary numbers.
 To figure out how this works, we can look back at that Quote from the WaterBear Documentation.
 Note the split between that "255" Bit and the other 8 -- `acc` is the high 8 bits and `c` is the low 8 bits of our 16-Bit Number.
 That means that of the total possible value of 65535 (2^16, minus one for 0), `c` represents the smallest 1-255, and `acc` represents the other 65,280.
 In other words, the 16-Bit Number is one long Binary Entry, and `c` represents the last 8 digits, on the right, whereas `acc` conversely represents the first 8 digits, on the left.
+In our case, we can split those 16 bits into 00000001 for the high bits, `acc` and 00101110 for the low bits, `c`.

 	mov %00000001, acc
 	mov %00101111, c